-Table 61 Network Setting > Home Networking > Additional Subnet
+Table 75 Network Setting > Home Networking > Additional Subnet

-LABEL DESCRIPTION IP Alias Setup IP Alias Setup Group Name Select the interface group name for which you want to configure the IP alias settings.
-Active Click this switch to configure a LAN network for the Zyxel Device.
-When the switch goes to the right, the following fields will be configurable.
-Otherwise, they are not.
+LABEL DESCRIPTION IP Alias Setup Group Name Select the interface group name for which you want to configure the IP alias settings.
+Active Click this switch to enable a logical LAN for the Zyxel Device.
+When this is enabled, the following fields will be configurable.
 IPv4 Address Enter the IP address of your Zyxel Device in dotted decimal notation.
 Subnet Mask Your Zyxel Device will automatically calculate the subnet mask based on the IPv4 address that you assign.
 Unless you are implementing subnetting, use this value computed by the Zyxel Device.
 Public LAN Active Click this switch to enable or disable the Public LAN feature.
-When the switch goes to the right, the function is enabled.
-Otherwise, it is not.
 Your ISP must support Public LAN and static IP.
+IPv4 Address Enter the public IP address provided by your ISP.